influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

         .fill(0)
 ```

 In Example 9 above the first two lines show the declaration of Duration types.
-The first represent a period of 10 seconds and the second a time frame of 10 seconds.
+The first represents a period of 10 seconds and the second a time frame of 10 seconds.
 The final example shows declaring duration literals directly in method calls.

 ##### Nodes